CUITCHE/code-obfuscation/README.md

 # How to Use

-Execute the order `./CodeObfuscation` at your root path of your project.
+Execute the order `./CodeObfuscation-release` or `./CodeObfuscation-debug` at your root path of your project.

 > Also set the shell script at you Xcode project to exectue it.
+Alse see **Features**.

+You could copy the program [CodeObfuscation-release](Products/iOS/CodeObfuscation-release) or [CodeObfuscation-debug](Products/iOS/CodeObfuscation-debug).
+Both are iOS platform.

 # Obfuscation Syntax